-- You will like this new app: 352 Delivery
+- You will like these new apps: 352 Delivery and Save From Net

 Budding wizards can play solo or compete against other trainee apothecaries in local play or online.
 The only problem with the online mode is that so few players have sampled Potion Explosion’s magic that it’s sometimes hard to find a matchup!

 5. Returner 77